ezramorse/mens/README.md

 }
 ```

-The routes file can also declare global shared flags (accessible to each route controller and via *m.flags*) by using
+The routes file can also declare global shared flags (accessible to each route controller and via *m.flags*), default title tag, default meta tags, and default link tags by using
 the following format:
 ```js
 var flags = { world: m.prop('world!')};